Extrajudicial killings and forced disappearances in the Philippines: "Desaparecidos" law

-International reports - the root cause of killings
+International reports

 Alston UN report

-Philip Alston submitted his final report on the killings; he found that the Armed Forces of the Philippines killed left-wing activists to get rid of communist insurgents: "the executions had "eliminated civil society leaders, including human rights defenders, trade unionists and land reform advocates, intimidated a vast number of civil society actors, and narrowed the country’s political discourse."
-Alston denied for lack of merit the government's claim that killings were perpetrated by communists to exterminate spies and to make negative propaganda versus government.
+Philip Alston submitted his final report on the killings in 2007.
+He found that members of the Armed Forces of the Philippines were implicated in the killings of left-wing activists and that the killings were linked to counter-insurgency efforts.
+Alston rejected the Philippine government's claim that communist groups were responsible for the killings as part of an effort to eliminate suspected spies and discredit the government.

-In February 2007, Alston stated that the military made alibis or denials on its role about 800 deaths of activists and journalists since 2001.
-Alston blamed "impunity" which caused the executions of journalists and leftist activists: "the priorities of the criminal justice system had been "distorted," and had "increasingly focused on prosecuting civil society leaders rather than their killers."
-But Alston noted the government's creation of – special courts to try extrajudicial killings, the Melo Commission and the Philippine National Police's Task Force Usig.
+In February 2007, Alston stated that the military had denied or provided alibis for its alleged role in about 800 deaths of activists and journalists since 2001.
+He attributed the killings of journalists and leftist activists in part to impunity, stating that the priorities of the criminal justice system had become increasingly focused on prosecuting civil society leaders rather than their killers.
+Alston also noted the government's creation of special courts to try extrajudicial killings, the Melo Commission, and the Philippine National Police's Task Force Usig.

-In the November U.N.
-Alston report - the killings in 2007 was only 68, huge drop from the 209 murdered in 2006.
-Karapatan published its report however, listing 830 victims of extrajudicial killings since 2001, under Gloria Macapagal Arroyo.
-In March 2007, the Supreme Court of the Philippines created regional trial courts to try cases of killings and desaparecidos.
+In November 2007, the United Nations reported 68 killings that year, down from 209 in 2006.
+Karapatan's report, however, listed 830 victims of extrajudicial killings since 2001 under Gloria Macapagal Arroyo.
+In March 2007, the Supreme Court of the Philippines created regional trial courts to hear cases involving killings and disappearances.

 Failed investigations and prosecutions

-The United Nations Special Rapporteur on Extrajudicial Execution found that just on paper trails, cases are filed.
-Alston officially concluded that “there is a passivity, bordering on an abdication of responsibility, which affects the way in which key institutions and actors approach their responsibilities in relation to such human rights concerns; prosecutors refused to take a role in gathering evidence, and instead being purely passive, waiting for the police to present them with a file; the Ombudsman’s office did almost nothing in recent years in this regard, failing to act in any of the 44 complaints alleging extrajudicial executions attributed to State agents submitted from 2002 to 2006."
-“Preliminary note on the visit of the Special Rapporteur on extrajudicial, summary or arbitrary executions, Philip Alston, to the Philippines (12–21 February 2007),” A/HRC/4/20/Add.3, March 22, 2007, p.
-4., etc.
+The United Nations Special Rapporteur on Extrajudicial Execution concluded that accountability mechanisms in the Philippines looked strong "on paper," but Alston expressed concern about the underlying reality.
+Alston stated that "there is a passivity, bordering on an abdication of responsibility, which affects the way in which key institutions and actors approach their responsibilities in relation to such human rights concerns; prosecutors refused to take a role in gathering evidence and instead were purely passive, waiting for the police to present them with a file; the Ombudsman's office did almost nothing in recent years in this regard, failing to act in any of the 44 complaints alleging extrajudicial executions attributed to state agents submitted from 2002 to 2006."